Sounding rocket: US and USSR

 The earliest attempts at developing sounding rockets were in the Soviet Union.
-While all of the early rocket developers were concerned with developing the ability to launch rockets, some had the objective of investigating the atmosphere.
-The first All-Union Conference on the Study of Stratosphere was held in Leningrad (now St. Petersburg) in 1934.
-The conference primarily dealt with balloon Radiosondes, however, there was a small group of rocket developers who sought to develop "recording rockets" to explore the upper atmosphere.
+The first All-Union Conference on the Study of the Stratosphere was held in Leningrad (now St. Petersburg) in 1934.
+The conference primarily dealt with balloon radiosondes, however, there was a small group of rocket developers who sought to develop "recording rockets" to explore the upper atmosphere.
 Sergey Korolev, who later became the leading figure of the Soviet space program, gave a presentation in which he called for "the development of scientific instruments for high-altitude rockets to study the upper atmosphere."
+Soviet efforts to develop a sounding rocket prior to WWII were unsuccessful.
+P. I. Ivanov built a three-stage rocket which flew in March 1946.
+However, its development was ended because it lacked sufficient thrust to lift a research payload.